SwiftStudies/TiledKit/Documentation/Game Engine Specialization.md

 Group layers are really just containers, but they do give you an opppertunity to apply effects to everythign they contain for example.
 In the above example we just create a node at the correct position.

-    public static func make(tileLayer tileGrid: TileGrid, for layer: LayerProtocol, with sprites: MapTiles<TKTextEngine>, in map: Map, from project: Project) throws -> Node? {
+    public static func make(tileLayer layer: LayerProtocol, with sprites: MapTiles<TKTextEngine>, in map: Map, from project: Project) throws -> Node? {

-        let layerNode = Node(at: layer.position.transform)
+        return Node(at: layer.position.transform)

-        for x in 0..<tileGrid.size.width{
-            for y in 0..<tileGrid.size.height {
-                if let sprite = sprites[tileGrid[x,y]] {
-                    sprite.position = (x*map.tileSize.width, y*map.tileSize.height)
-                    layerNode.add(child: sprite)
-                } else {
-                    TKTextEngine.warn("Not not get a sprite for the tile at \(x),\(y) in tile layer \(layer.name)") }
     }

+That's almost all you have to think about for tile layers, there is just one more thing though... engine specialization will automatically use the orientation and rendering order of the map to request that you configure each tile defined in the layer, but it will create the new instance and cacluate the position for you

+    public static func make(tileWith tile: Sprite, at position: Position, for tileLayer: LayerProtocol, in map: Map, from project: Project) throws -> Sprite {
+        tile.position = position.transform

+        return tile
     }

-        return layerNode
-    }

-Tile layers are the most complex, you are passed the grid which you must interpret and add a new instance of each tile.
-At the moment as TiledKit only supports orthogonal tile layers this is not complex, but as support is extended you will need to ensure that you understand each different layout.

-> __Note__ The API here will change in 0.6 of TiledKit.
-Instead of you being passed the grid of tiles, you will just be asked to create a tile
-> layer container, and the specialization engine will make multiple calls to the same `make(sprite...)` function for adding an object
-> allowing the specializaiton engine to do the work of interpretting the grid for you.
+Note that the transform method is just a convience extension I made to the `Position` type to make it create a `Point` which is what TextEngine uses for specifying co-ordinates.

 #### Adding Objects